Skip to Main Navigation

 Overview

-Benin’s geographical position at the juncture of two major regional corridors—the Abidjan-Lagos and Cotonou-Niamey corridors—makes this West African country an important commercial and tourism hub.
-Benin has a 121-kilometer-long coastline on the Gulf of Guinea and is bordered by Nigeria, Burkina Faso, Niger and Togo.
+Benin’s geographical position at the juncture of two major regional corridors—the Abidjan-Lagos and Cotonou-Niamey corridors— makes this West African country an important commercial and tourism hub.
+Benin has a 121-kilometer-long coastline on the Gulf of Guinea and is bordered by Nigeria, Burkina Faso, Niger, and Togo.

 Political Context

 Benin is a politically stable country and has achieved successive democratic transitions.
-On January 8, 2023, the parties supporting President Patrice Talon won the legislative elections, securing 81 of the 109 seats in the National Assembly.
+On January 8, 2023, the parties supporting President Patrice Talon won the legislative elections, securing 81 of the 109 parliamentary seats in the National Assembly.
 The Democrats, the main opposition party that remains closely linked to former president Yayi Boni, won 28 seats, marking the opposition’s return to parliament after a four-year absence.
-Political parties and movements were merged under the September 2018 party reform system while others were unable to present candidates for the legislative elections.
+Political parties and movements were merged under the September 2018 party system reform, while others were unable to present candidates for the legislative elections.

 Economic Overview